EPCCed/edat/docs/fortran.md

 ## Writing tasks in Fortran
 The API of the Fortran code is fairly similar to the C API, but with a couple of noteworthy differences.
 Firstly when firing an event, you can fire vectors or scalars directly (there is no need to create a variable and pass the reference as in the C API.)
 When firing events, payload data of all common types (integers, logicals, characters, floats etc...) can be passed directly.

 The biggest difference between the Fortran and C API is within the task itself.
 When the task is called the events and number of events are C constructs and as such need to be converted into Fortran data types.
 This is done via the _getEvents_ procedure which will convert the events into an array of _EDAT_Event_ derived types.
-To access payload data, you need to do this via the appropriately typed pointer member, these are described in the following table:
+To access payload data, you need to do this via the appropriately typed pointer member, these are described in the following table.
+The specific member used is driven by the type of the payload data and other members will still be unassociated.

 EDAT Event member | Fortran type
 ----------------- | ------------